samisbakedham/finn/doc/stratum_for_pools.md

 ## Configure your OS

-mwc-node doesn't manage your TCP connections, including timeouts.
+finn-node doesn't manage your TCP connections, including timeouts.
 As a result you have to configure your OS to handle dropped connections well.

 ### Test (optonal step for verification)

 First please check how Stratum handle dropped connections before your changes.

-1. Install miner simulatior from https://github.com/mwcproject/test   Check readme for location and usage.
+1. Install miner simulatior from https://github.com/finnproject/test   Check readme for location and usage.
 2. COnfugure startum server and start the node.
 3. Start miner simulatior with few thousands of connections.
 4. Wait untill they will be created.